SynixeContractors/Documents/certs/anti-tank/lat.md

 ## Role Description

-An LAT rifleman is a semi-specialized operator class, and is not considered a standard operator.
-It can only be combined with the following specialized roles:
+An LAT rifleman is a specialized operator class, and is not considered a standard operator.

-- Marksman
-- Leadership

 The primary role of the LAT rifleman is to eliminate light vehicle threats.